-Who was in on Bansky's 'self-destruct' art stunt?
+Who was in on Banksy's 'self-destruct' art stunt?

 The auction house says it didn't know anything about it.
 The artist famously doesn't like to show his face.
 The buyer is a mystery.
 So, for that matter, is the seller.